seanliang/ConvertToUTF8/README.md

 * encoding_list: encoding selection list when detection is failed
 * max_cache_size: maximum encoding cache size, 0 means no cache (default: 100)
 * max_detect_lines: maximum detection lines, 0 means unlimited (default: 600)
-* preview_action: specific the action when previewing a file, available options are no_action, convert_and_open (default: no_action)
+* preview_action: specific the action when previewing a file, available options: no_action, convert_and_open (default: no_action)
-* convert_on_load: enable/disable convert file content to UTF-8 when it is loaded (default: always)
+* convert_on_load: enable/disable convert file content to UTF-8 when it is loaded, available options: always, never (default: always)
-* convert_on_save: enable/disable convert file from UTF-8 to a specific encoding when it is saved (default: always)
+* convert_on_save: enable/disable convert file from UTF-8 to a specific encoding when it is saved, available options: always, never (default: always)

 Usage
 ------------------